HelloChatterbox/dev_documentation/docs/skill-development/displaying-information/mycroft-gui.md

 ### Introduction

-Mycroft-GUI is an open source visual and display framework for Mycroft running on top of KDE Plasma Technology and built using Kirigami a lightweight user interface framework for convergent applications which are empowered by Qt.
+Chatterbox-GUI is an open source visual and display framework for Chatterbox running on top of KDE Plasma Technology and built using Kirigami a lightweight user interface framework for convergent applications which are empowered by Qt.

 ### Getting Started

-Mycroft is an open source voice assistant that can be extended and expanded to the limits of your imagination.
-Mycroft can run anywhere from your desktop to your automobiles or on smart devices that empower your home.
+Chatterbox is an open source voice assistant that can be extended and expanded to the limits of your imagination.
+Chatterbox can run anywhere from your desktop to your automobiles or on smart devices that empower your home.

-Want Mycroft to do something new?
-Teach Mycroft a skill, share it, and improve the experience for tens of thousands of people all over the world.
+Want Chatterbox to do something new?
+Teach Chatterbox a skill, share it, and improve the experience for tens of thousands of people all over the world.
 This guide aims to provide you with resources to create familiar and consistent visual experiences with your expanding and innovative skills.

 ## VISUAL SKILL DEVELOPMENT API FOUNDATION

-Mycroft enabled devices with displays such as the Mark II, KDE Plasmoid provide skill developers the opportunity to create skills that can be empowered by both voice and screen interaction.
-The display interaction technology is based on the QML user interface markup language that gives you complete freedom to create in-depth innovative interactions without boundaries or provide you with simple templates within the Mycroft GUI framework that allow minimalistic display of text and images based on your skill development specifics and preferences.
+Chatterbox enabled devices with displays such as the Mark II, KDE Plasmoid provide skill developers the opportunity to create skills that can be empowered by both voice and screen interaction.
+The display interaction technology is based on the QML user interface markup language that gives you complete freedom to create in-depth innovative interactions without boundaries or provide you with simple templates within the Chatterbox GUI framework that allow minimalistic display of text and images based on your skill development specifics and preferences.

 This section of the guide is divided into two skill examples that will show you how to create: